 The compote took on the most lovely shocking pink color, and was as soft and tart and sweet as I had hoped.
-A cup of this, with a digestive biscuit to dip in, and I couldn’t possibly think of anything else I’d rather eat.
-Well okay, if I think a little harder I can, but you get the point.
+A cup of this, with a butter cookie to dip in?
+I can’t think of anything else I’d rather eat.

 - 1 kilogram (2.2 pounds) rhubarb, cut into 2-cm (1-inch) sections

 - 150 grams (5 1/3 ounces) raspberries